The artists behind the Katharsisdrill mask is a mysterious person, situated in Scandinavia.

 And to give something back to these communities he started a project in October 2014 with creative commons art under the pseudonym, Katharsisdrill.

-Now, six years after the first artwork of the project was posted on Diaspora, the whole thing has turned into some sort of real art project.
+Now, more than six years after the first artwork of the project was posted on Diaspora, the whole thing has turned into some sort of real art project.
 It hasn’t changed the low and disreputable genres Katharsisdrill is dealing in: Comics, pulp fiction, illustration, pin-up painting, occult film and anachronistic music, but it seems now to have some underlying goals, the main one being: to examine if the internet can offer the free artist and his audience a place where they can exist without meddlers and middlemen, monopolies and institutions.